 Professional development workshops are extended learning sessions which take place on Sunday before the conference and Wednesday after the conference.
 They are either half-day (3.5-hour) or full-day (7-hour) events.
 These workshops are not included in the full-conference registration price and are offered for a separate fee.

-Experiential Learning Opportunities take place on Sunday before the conference and Wednesday after the conference.
+Experiential Learning Opportunities (ELOs) take place throughout the conference.
 They give participants the opportunity to see sustainability projects on local campuses, visit sustainability-related attractions in the community and learn more about the city with other conference attendees.
-These tours are not included in the conference registration price and are offered for a separate fee.
-All tours will begin and end at the convention center and all participants must travel with the group.
+These programs are not included in the conference registration price and are offered for a separate fee.
+All ELOs will begin and end at the convention center and all participants must travel with the group.

 Evening events give attendees an opportunity to relax, network with fellow attendees, continue conversations outside of the conference center and see a bit of the local area!
 These events take place in the evenings after regular conference programming has ended.
 They are not included in the conference registration price and are offered for a separate fee.
 All evening events will begin at the Convention Center and all participants must travel with the group.